Becoming the new workplace norm

-Workplace wellness programmes are well on their way to becoming a workplace norm.
+Workplace health and wellness programmes are well on their way to becoming a workplace norm.
 Every type of company – from small start-ups to large multinationals – are now offering wellness programmes as a part of their overall employee benefits package.
-Research shows that promoting physical and mental health in the workplace has significant benefits for both employers and employees.
+Traditionally, workplaces concentrated their resources for workplace health on physical or safety benefits.
+Today though, the need for initiatives focused around mental health in the workplace is becoming vital.
+Research shows that promoting workplace wellness benefits such as physical and mental health has significant benefits for both employers and employees, some of which we have explored below.

 Research demonstrates a clear link between physical activity and improved cognitive function, memory, and focus.
-One study found that employees who participated in wellness programmes saved their employer more than $350 annually in productivity costs compared to non-participants.
+It has been found that employees who participated in wellness programmes saved their employer more than $350 annually in productivity costs compared to non-participants.

 Employee wellness programmes that encourage physical activity can improve the overall health and well-being of the workforce.
 Promoting physical activity in the workplace can encourage employees to be more active, reduce their risk factors for chronic diseases, and improve their mood and overall happiness.